AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/filter-proof-approval-report.md

 content-type: tips-tricks-troubleshooting
 product-area: reporting;user-management
 navigation-topic: tips-tricks-and-troubleshooting-reports
-title: Filter Proof Approval report to omit previous proof versions
+title: Filter: Proof Approval report to omit previous proof versions
 description: On a Proof Approval report, you can use the Is Current Document Version filter to include only the current versions of proofs waiting for your approval.
 ---

-# Filter Proof Approval report to omit previous proof versions
+# Filter:&nbsp;Proof Approval report to omit previous proof versions

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 On a Proof Approval report, you can use the&nbsp;**Is Current Document Version** filter to include only the current versions of proofs waiting for your approval.